 Loss of muscle mass and strength (sarcopenia) places older adults at risk of falls, disability, hospitalization and death.
 With a rapidly aging population, this is a huge potential public health problem.
 Currently, there are no FDA-approved treatments for sarcopenia, although some research suggests that taking hormones such as testosterone can add lean muscle mass.
-This study from researchers at Brigham and Women's Hospital, Eli Lilly and Nordic Bioscience used a combination of antibody-based assays and the SomaScan Assay to measure protein changes in blood samples from a previous clinical trial in which testosterone was given to healthy young men whose normal testosterone production was suppressed.
-The researchers discovered four new proteins that changed in response to testosterone and that correlated with increases in lean muscle.
+This study from researchers at Brigham and Women's Hospital, Eli Lilly and Nordic Bioscience used a combination of antibody-based assays and the SomaScan Assay to measure protein changes in blood samples from a previous clinical trial in which testosterone was given to healthy young men whose normal testosterone and that correlated with increases in lean muscle.
 These protein markers could serve as valuable tools for evaluating drug candidates for treating sarcopenia and warrant validation in older adults.